Prompt Engineering Guide: 5 Best Practices That Actually Work

 Now translate the following: ...

-The example is doing more than illustrating tone.
-It tells the model what register to use, how literal to be, whether to keep "please" as "por favor," and where to break sentences.
-None of that has to be written as a rule.
+The example is doing more work than it looks like.
+It tells the model how literal to be, whether to preserve "please" as "por favor," and how to break sentences.
+None of that has to be spelled out as a rule.

-Write a blog post that explains AI to beginners, making sure to cover transformers, CNNs, RNNs, attention mechanisms, gradient descent, backpropagation, loss functions, learning rates, overfitting, underfitting, regularization, dropout, batch normalization, data augmentation, transfer learning, fine-tuning, inference time, training time, GPU requirements, CUDA optimization, model quantization, model compression, knowledge distillation, and ethical considerations...
+Write a blog post that explains AI to beginners, covering transformers, CNNs, RNNs, attention, gradient descent, backpropagation, loss functions, learning rates, overfitting, regularization, dropout, fine-tuning, quantization, and ethical considerations.

-The model now thinks you want a textbook.
-It gives you a textbook.
+The model produces a textbook.
 Shallow on every topic.

 Explain AI to complete beginners in 600 words.
 Cover only: